 You can use this survey template to learn directly from your clients how your customer service is performing:

 Everyone makes mistakes.
 When someone at your company does something wrong, you need to own up.
 Make sure that your customer service staff know when to admit they, or the company, put a foot wrong.
 Train them to be polite when apologizing.

-According to American Express research, 33% of customers claim they are ready to leave a company after one incident.
+According to research by American Express, 33% of customers say they’d consider switching companies after just a single instance of poor service.
 However, most of them are willing to stay if the company shows genuine remorse.

 Even if you're unsure whether it should be you saying this, a simple "we apologize" can go a long way.

 Customer service fails when customers don't understand the company's process.
 Whether they're returning a product or looking to get assistance with some other issue, educating them step by step is crucial.

 It’s not about putting a few FAQs or contact details here and there.
 It’s actually about creating and publishing helpful resources for your clients so they can find their answers more quickly.
 For example, you can use an open-ended website survey asking “why are you leaving our site?” inside your help desk resources.